 Immunophenotyping.
 Immunophenotyping is the examination of antigens, a specific type of protein, on the surface of the MDS cells.
 Immunophenotyping can help identify the type of MDS.

-After these diagnostic tests are done, your doctor will review all of the results with you.
+After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is MDS, these results also help the doctor describe the disease.